-The Best Face Care Picks Under $15, According to Dermatologists
+The Best Face Cleansers Under $15, According to Dermatologists

 When it comes to your face, squeaky clean is no good.
-Anyone with dry skin should look for a rich cream-, balm-, or oil-based cleanser.
+Anyone with dry skin should look for a rich cream, oil, or balm-based cleanser.
 To reap the maximum benefits, let it sit for a few minutes to give hydrating ingredients more time to sink into your skin, says Mona Gohara, M.D., associate clinical professor of dermatology at the Yale School of Medicine.

 Mild cleansing is a must for anyone with sensitive skin.
-Pass on foaming washes—too drying—and choose a gentle formula labeled as soap- and fragrance-free.
-Non-soap cleansers use detergents with a neutral pH, which are less likely to cause irritation.
+Pass on foaming washes as they're too drying, and choose a gentle formula labeled as soap and fragrance-free.
+Non-soap cleansers use detergents with a neutral pH, which are less likely to irritate.
 Also helpful: Rinse with cool or lukewarm water.
 Hot water dries out your skin and exacerbates flushing.

 Regular exfoliation removes dead skin cells and improves the penetration of other skincare products, Levin says.
 Just don’t overdo it.
 Choose a product with small, uniform scrubbing particles like sugar or natural jojoba beads, and use once a week instead of your regular cleanser.